Eligibility for becoming a Council Member

 Electoral gift register

-Part 5A of the Local Government (Elections) Regulations 1997 requires candidates and donors to disclose any electoral gifts that are received/promised, or given within the disclosure period if:
+Part 5A of the Local Government (Elections) Regulations 1997 requires candidates to disclose any electoral gifts that are received/promised, or given within the disclosure period if:

 - The gift relates to the candidate's candidature